Cowboys & Indians

 "And one you failed miserably," interjected Jones.

 "…now we begin a new one; making the first Western Theme Park in India.
-A construction project is like an Indian wedding; the parties involved don't believe it will ever happen and then by a miracle it does and we live happily ever after," continued Moti to mild laughter.
+A construction project is like an Indian wedding; the parties involved don't

 "No, it's not like a freaking wedding; it's like a damn construction project," said Jones.